When a seagoing vessel takes on fuel oil for propulsion in a port in the Netherlands, this must be done in accordance with international regulations.

 Bunkering and sampling procedure

-Representatives of both the receiving vessel and the supplier must be present during sampling, as well as a surveyor if one has been appointed by any party.
 The sampling and sealing of the sample containers are only valid if all parties sign to confirm their agreement.
-Only the chief engineer or the ship master are entitled to sign the samples and the BDN on behalf of the receiving vessel.
+Only the chief engineer or the ship master are entitled to sign the samples and the BDN as the ship's representatives.

 BDN and sub-sample retention